 - 1. Henceforth the appointees who will serve on the Committee will be designated by category as follows: - a.
 One (1) position designated as Senior Resident Judge position, to be appointed by the Senior Resident Judge; - b.
 One (1) position designated as District Court Judge position, to be appointed by the Chief District Court Judge; - c.
-One (1) position designated as McDowell County Bar position, to be appointed by the President of the McDowell County Bar; - d.
-One (1) position designated as Rutherford County Bar position, to be appointed by the President of the Rutherford County Bar; - e.
+One (1) position designated as District Bar position, to be appointed by the President of the District Bar; - d.
 One (1) position designated as Public Defender position, to be appointed by the Public Defender.